ZZAster/framework/A-软体-第七组/Chapter.md

 Furthermore, the project is near completion form the latest release.
 It adds many example for the classes.
 And The libsonly script is now in RAR4 format instead of RAR5 so they will not be listed as corrupted files by Linux/MacOSX decompressors

 ---

 # Functional View

-This part will show the functional view of the Accord.NET.

-The Functional view of a system defines the architectural elements that deliver the system’s functionality.
-The view documents the system’s functional structure-including the key functional elements, their responsibilities, the interfaces they expose, and the interactions between them.
-Taken together, this demonstrates how the system will perform the functions required of it.

-# Functional View